plone/training/mastering-plone/volto_basics.rst

 * If you do not use the behavior ``volto.blocks`` the fields from a content-type schema are edited and stored exactly like previously in Plone.

-**You are about to decide for one frontend: Volto or the classic Plone frontend.**
+**You are about to decide for one frontend: Volto or the Plone Classic frontend.**

-* Most existing addons for Plone will have to be adapted to Volto if they touch UI (e.g. templates for content-types, controlpanels or viewlets).
+* Most existing add-ons for Plone will have to be adapted to Volto if they touch UI (e.g. templates for content-types, controlpanels or viewlets).
-* For Volto addons see https://github.com/collective/awesome-volto/
+* For Volto add-ons see https://github.com/collective/awesome-volto/